Hakim-Latroch/CS50Web-Course-Projects/README.md

     ✅ New Page
     ✅ Edit Page
     ✅ Random Page
-         ➡ Markdown to HTML Conversion : in progress
+    ✅ Markdown to HTML Conversion
+        ➡Finishin Up : in progress

 ## Required tasks for this project as provided :
 <br>